thomasebsmith/recipes/README.md

 - API to create new ingredients and recipes
 - API to edit recipes (i.e. create new versions)

+### v0.2
+- HTML UI for viewing, creating, and editing recipes and ingredients

 ## License
 This project is available under the MIT License.
 See [LICENSE](./LICENSE) for details.